mrme77/Post-Generator/readme.md

-# PDF to LinkedIn Post Generator
+# PDF to Social Media Post Generator

 ![GitHub](https://img.shields.io/badge/license-MIT-blue)

-A Gradio application that transforms PDF documents into professionally crafted LinkedIn posts using AI.
+A Gradio application that transforms PDF documents into professionally crafted LinkedIn posts using Gen AI.

 ## 📝 Overview

 This tool allows users to upload a PDF document (such as a research paper, article, or report) and automatically generates a LinkedIn-ready post summarizing the content.
-The application leverages Claude 3 Sonnet through OpenRouter to create engaging, professional posts that maintain fidelity to the original content.
+The application leverages `meta-llama/llama-3.3-8b-instruct:free` through OpenRouter to create engaging, professional posts that maintain fidelity to the original content.

 ## ✨ Features

 - **PDF Text Extraction**: Automatically extracts text content from uploaded PDF files
-- **AI-Powered Summarization**: Uses Claude 3 Sonnet to generate professional LinkedIn posts
+- **AI-Powered Summarization**: Uses LLM models to generate professional LinkedIn posts
 - **Relevance Verification**: Ensures the generated post maintains key elements from the source material
 - **Format Optimization**: Produces clean post formatting ready for LinkedIn
 - **Hashtag Management**: Automatically includes relevant hashtags for better visibility